wp-plugins/subscribe2/wp-content/plugins/ReadMe.txt

 == Licence ==
 Released under the terms of the GNU General Public License.
 Distributed with no warranty.
 Use it at your own risk.
-Version 2.2.3 to 2.2.6 by Matthew Robinson based on:
+Version 2.2.3 to 2.2.10 by Matthew Robinson based on:
 Version 2.2.2 copyright (c) 2004 Scott Merrill (http://skippy.net/)

 == Version History ==
+Version 2.2.10 by Matthew Robinson
++ Improved sign up process by double checking email address
++ Fix for submenu issues encountered in WP 2.0.6

 Version 2.2.9 by Matthew Robinson
 + Fixed get_userdata call issue
 + Added CSV export
 + Reworked options storage routines

-Version 2.2.8
+Version 2.2.8 by Matthew Robinson
 + Fixed missing line return in email headers that was causing failed emails
 + Added user feedback messages to profile area
 + Added ‘Authorname’ to the list of message substitutions in email messages